Accreditations and professional recognition

 AACSB accreditation is awarded to business schools that meet the strict standards of quality academic and professional excellence and is known, worldwide, as the longest standing, most recognised form of academic accreditation an institution and its business programs can earn.

-For students, EPAS accreditation means the quality of your MBA will be recognised and valued wherever you choose to live and work.
+For students, this means the quality of their MBA will be recognised and valued wherever they choose to live and work.

 CBS’s quality business education and research was again recognised in the Eduniversal Business School Rankings 2019, one of the world’s most recognised higher education business school rankings.

 Since 2009, the school has maintained its ranking of four Palmes of Excellence, which denotes ‘significant international influence’ and places Curtin Business School among the top 10 business schools in Australia.